thisago/toOzzuuBible/readme.md

 ## Features

 - Parses all found verses when pressing `F4`
-- Optionally parses automatically all found verses
+- Can parse all verses automatically
 - Count how many verses was found

 ## Installation